TobleMiner/mk_esp32fat/README.md

 ## Building

-Building the tool should be striaght forward.
+Building the tool should be straight forward.
 Just type `make`

 This will create the tool binary called `mkfatfs`